ibrahim-sadiqi/SapphireSky-Internship-2025-ibrahim/Programming Basics/01 - JavaScript Fundamentals/01- Descriptive  Questions.md

 		}
 	}

-	**Note**: We can also solve this using an iterator instead of recursion because, if possible, it is better to use an iterator since recursion requires more time and memory to process.
+	**Note**:✍ We can also solve this using an iterator instead of recursion because, if possible, it is better to use an iterator since recursion requires more time and memory to process.

 	function factorial2(num){
 		let fac = 1;